fodorbalint/PathMaker/readme0.md

 <!---->

-By now, we are able to group some rules and even solve the original 21 x 21 example.
+By now, we are able to group some rules and even solve the original 213&nbsp;x&nbsp;21 example.
 Previously, we have covered all of the cases where an obstacle is 2 distance away from the live end.
 Let's examine distances of 3, 4 and so on in this constellation:

 <img align="top" src="References/3pair.svg" width="5" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/4pair.svg" width="6" />